diogoff/plasma-disruptions/README.md

 * Time to disruption: predicts the remaining time towards an impending disruption.
 This network is trained on disruptive pulses only.

-* Disruption probability: predicts whether the current pulse is disruptive or not.
+* Probability of disruption: predicts whether the current pulse is disruptive or not.
 This network is trained on both disruptive and non-disruptive pulses.

 ## Requirements